rohansuri/learning-go/tour-of-go/README.md

 * Slices are dynamically-sized view of arrays (references to a portion of the array)

+  They really are a pointer to an array (debug a slice in a running program and see)

 * Obtain a slice using `a[low: high]`, high isn't included.
 	You may omit low or high or both and defaults (0, length) will be used.